 From a financial perspective, Southwest Airlines' stock prices have ranged from $29.15 to $58.83 in the last 52 weeks.
 Their market capitalization is about $18.8 billion.
 The company’s beta is 1.6.
 This indicates that the company’s risk is well above that of the overall market.
 The company does pay dividends, on a quarterly basis.
 Southwest airline's last dividend payout was $0.18.

 Southwest Airlines Financial Report Sources

-In this section, I walk through a broad definition as to what an income statement is and why it is important.
+In this section, I walk through a broad definition of what an income statement is and why it is important.
 From this, I then discuss and define income statement line items, such as revenues, gross profits, etc. in detail.
-After each line item is defined and discussed, I finally offer a summary analysis of Southwest Airlines’s important income statement line item trends from 2015 to 2019, in most cases.
+After each line item is defined and discussed, I finally offer a summary analysis of Southwest Airlines’ important income statement line item trends from 2015 to 2019, in most cases.